amigame/read/essay/reimagining-the-game.md

 We see Amigame as a collective of creators, and for that reason cater to the creator needs.
 Instead of a "slaving" model that rewards people for their time, imagine if creators could be rewarded for their work on an continuous rate through royalties and reserve the intellectual rights of their creations.

 But what about the creations themselves?
-Even after the regular lifecycle (release schedule) of a game, there's still something to be gained from them. **Our ...gy is to release all content that gets dated as open source**, so it can continue to live as a community project.
+Even after the regular lifecycle (release schedule) of a game, there's still something to be gained from them. **Our strategy is to release all content that gets dated as open source**, so it can continue to live as a community project.
 Users may benefit from past code and recycle elements in new creations.
 As an added benefit, this practice should keep old games up to date with newer hardware and browser specs.

 ---